 If you want to, you can add color to the lampshades and bulbs!
 Watercolor, crayons, colored pencils, and inks will all work great for that purpose.

 Finish up by writing the recipient’s address in the calligraphy or hand-lettering style of your choice on the right.
 I chose to use all-lowercase Kaitlin Style calligraphy to emphasize the whimsy of the lampshades, but anything will look good — even plain cursive!

 You can echo the antique nature of the lampshades by adding vintage postage stamps to the envelope!
 I love to purchase unused stamps from yesteryear on eBay and put them on my mail art.
 USPS recognizes their face value, so the letter will sail through the postal system!

 This weekend, I decided to spend some time making three new intricate envelope templates in addition to the “Luminous” template.
 All three pieces were made using pen and ink, care, and creativity.
-You can find those three templates by clicking here, but keep reading to find a coupon code for them!
+You can find those three templates by clicking here!

 If you want to send out elegant envelope art, try pairing the “Lacy” printable envelope template with Flourish Formal calligraphy.